sjmarsnc/HRTracker/README.md

 ## Implementation

+schema.sql and seeds.sql files are provided to set up the tables and populate with sample records.

 This version uses async / await extensively to avoid nested calls, based on review in class.
 I modified it more to avoid calls to the database every time I need to list roles, people, or department.
-I build that array at startup, and then rebuild any time an item is added or deleted from one of those types.
+I build those arrays at startup, and then rebuild any time an item is added or deleted from one of those types.

 It could still use a few enhancements like checking for duplicate names of roles and departments and catching those errors.